Ignia/Style-Guide/C-Based Languages/JavaScript/JSON.md

 > *Note:* Technically, JSON is a subset of the object literal notation that appears within JavaScript.
 This style guide addressed both.
 Where the two diverge, the differences will be noted.

 ## Identifiers
-- Property names ("keys") should always be in double quotes (some libraries do not enforce this, but it is a requirement of the [specification](http://tools.ietf.org/html/rfc7159)); this is not required for object literal notation
+- Property names ("keys") must *always* be in double quotes (some libraries do not enforce this, but it is a requirement of the [specification](http://tools.ietf.org/html/rfc7159)); this is *not* a requirement for object literal notation

 ## Spacing
 - Objects in arrays should each begin on a new line